 Transmission occurs from person-to-person spread through the fecal-oral or vomitus-oral route, through contaminated food or water or by touching surfaces contaminated with the virus and then touching your mouth or nose.

-A person is most contagious when they have vomiting and diarrhea but can shed the virus and spread the virus to others for 3 weeks.
+A person is most contagious when they have vomiting and diarrhea but can shed the virus and spread it to others for up to three weeks.

+While no vaccine or medication is available to prevent or treat norovirus, an understanding of the illness can help prevent the spread to more people.
 The main complication of norovirus is dehydration.
 Dehydration can become severe and require hospitalization.
 Indeed roughly 70,000 people are hospitalized each year with norovirus infection in the United States and 800 deaths are attributed to the illness.
+Drink plenty of fluids and contact your doctor or First Nurse if you have any questions.
+Avoid going to the doctor as to minimize the risk of spreading the virus.

 Hand hygiene is the most important way to prevent norovirus.
 Soap and water have been found to be more effective than alcohol gels in preventing transmission.
 Additionally, surfaces should be properly sanitized.
 The Center for Disease Control recommends using a chlorine bleach solution to disinfect surfaces.